 As regards operating the blind itself, it’s just a simple case of going into the conservatory from the living room, pulling the blind down and gently lifting the edge of the blind outwards far enough to step back into the living room.
 A slight inconvenience, but doable.

-Blind Not Preventing Access between Conservatory and Living Room
+Not Preventing Access Between Conservatory and Living Room

 As the blind is a little narrower than the doors, and because its fabric, it’s quite easy to just gently push or pull the edge of the blind outwards, just far enough to gain access between the two rooms, and or open and close the French doors.